xelaoliver/quizlet-match-solver/README.md

 - The C++ version will not care if your text file input is not found.
 - These programs only work on Windows
+- These programs may not work one/both of the match sentences/paragraphs is too long.
+I'm working towards fixing that, it's been causing false bugs in the program ever since the start!

 # License